 Luggage on the Coast Starlight

-This train allows you to check or carry on your luggage.
-Checked baggage service may not be available at all station pairs.
+You can check or carry your luggage on this train.
+However, checked baggage service may not be available at all station pairs.

 Checked bags

-- Your first and last stations must offer checked bags for you to check them.
+- Your first and last stations must offer checked bags for you to check.

-- Click the station links below to see if they provide checked baggage service and Amtrak’s checked bag policy.
+- Click the station links below to see if they offer checked baggage service and to review Amtrak’s checked bag policy.

 - Charges apply for additional and oversized luggage.